Cyanuric chloride: Reactivity

 It reacts with hydrosulfide to give thiocyanuric acid ((S=CNH)3).

 Organic synthesis

-Cyanuric chloride is employed as a reagent in organic synthesis for the conversion of alcohols into alkyl chlorides, and carboxylic acids into acyl chlorides:
+Cyanuric chloride is employed as a reagent in organic synthesis for the conversion of alcohols into alkyl chlorides, and carboxylic acids into acyl chlorides.
+Cyanuric chloride is also the starting material for synthesis of the reagents CDMT and DMTMM, which exhibit similar reactivity to cyanuric chloride.

 It is also used as a dehydrating agent, e.g. in the conversion of amides to nitriles, and for the activation of carboxylic acids for reduction to alcohols.
 Heating with DMF gives "Gold's reagent" Me_{2}NCH=NCH=NMe_{2}^{+}Cl^{−}, which is a versatile source of aminoalkylations and a precursor to heterocycles.

 Cyanuric chloride can also be used as an alternative to oxalyl chloride in the Swern oxidation.